marcoggnz/datahack-hadoop/task1.md

-# Tarea 1: Cluster Deployment and Query Execution
+# Task 1: Cluster Deployment and Query Execution

 As mentioned in the [README.md](README.md), this task was completed on a virtual machine configured in Cloudera.